Here Basil the Great reflects on the abundant goodness of God and the unimaginable beauty of his innumerable gifts. The only proper repayment is love.

 He bore our infirmities and endured our sorrows.
 He was wounded for our sake so that by his wounds we might be healed.
 He redeemed us from the curse by becoming a curse for our sake, and he submitted to the most ignominious death in order to exalt us to the life of glory.
 Nor was he content merely to summon us back from death to life; he also bestowed on us the dignity of his own divine nature and prepared for us a place of eternal rest where there will be joy so intense as to surpass all human imagination.

-Here Saint Basil the Great, fourth century doctor and father of the Church, reflects on the proper way to express our total gratitude to God for his gifts and blessings through love and a life of virtue.
-This is taken from his Detailed Rules for Monks (Resp.
-2, 2-4: PG 31, 914-915) and is read in the Roman Catholic Office of Readings for Tuesday of the 3rd week in ordinary time with the accompanying biblical reading taken from Deut 26:1-19.
+This post on God’s goodness and gifts is an excerpt from St. Basil’s Detailed Rules for Monks (Resp.
+2, 2-4: PG 31, 914-915).
+It is read in the Roman Catholic Office of Readings for Tuesday of the 3rd week in ordinary time.
+The accompanying biblical reading taken from Deuteronomy 26:1-19.